In addition to the big ZIP button above, this library can be downloaded from Audiobombs, which seems to be faster from most locations.

 The sustained notes have four round robins and four velocity layers.
 Even the quietest layer is not all that gentle and the loudest layer, though plucked with the fingers, is so hard it sounds almost like slap.
 The staccato notes are plucked even harder, with only one vicious velocity layer and five round robins, and their endings are also used for the release samples.
 Everything is sampled every minor third, with the low string also sampled tuned down to C#.
 Finally, there are some pick scrapes with four round robins.
 All together that makes 310 24-bit 44.1 kHz wav samples and a 159 MB download.

 SFZ mappings are included.
 They should work with most SFZ-compatible samplers, but we've tested them with Plogue Sforzando so we recommend using that.
 There are seven mappings, including three where we just had fun throwing realism out the window.

 The recordings are direct with both pickups on and all knobs on 10, and not processed with anything except for noise reduction.
 So, they'll work best with an amp simulator to complete a classic bass guitar sound.
 The first half of the below demo uses the dirty mapping with free amp sim and channel strip plugins, and the second half is the shifty mapping with a basic low-pass filter sweep, reverb and compression for a more synthlike sound.

-Growlybass is a free download and royalty-free for all commercial and non-commercial use with no restrictions, including redistribution of samples in other forms.
+Growlybass is a free download and royalty-free for all commercial and non-commercial use, including redistribution of samples in other forms.
 In other words, you can even make a Kontakt or VSTi version if you want.
 But if you do, please keep the GUI good looking.